Chapter 5: Object-Oriented Programming

 - Using Methods

 Methods represent the behaviors of an object and can be used to implement its functionality.
 In Python, methods are typically implemented by defining functions within a class.
-We can invoke an object's methods using the dot operator .
+We can invoke an object's methods using the dot operator ..
+For instance, let's define a class named Person with a say_hello method:

 class Person: